 Rounding out our top 3 is Brainerd’s seated, talking Paul Bunyan.
 Located at Paul Bunyan Land Amusement Park about 6 miles outside of town, this animated, talking Paul Bunyan greets you on your way in, often by name if the parents tell the staff ahead of time.
 Even though you know it’s all smoke and mirrors, it’s still a bit eerie having a conversation with a giant.
 Babe greets visitors out in the parking lot.
 Originally called “Paul Bunyan Center,” the first location dates back to 1950, but was closed in 2003 to make way for retail stores.

 Downtown Brainerd used to feature a smaller statue of Paul and Babe in a small park near the iconic watertower.
-They were recently fixed up and painted in 2007; allegedly they were moved to the Welcome Center in 2014.
+They were recently fixed up and painted in 2007; however, it’s anyone’s guess where as to where they are now.

 Brainerd features another fiberglass creation of Mr. Paul at the Visitor’s Bureau and Welcome Center just south of town.
 This Bunyan greets visitors with a waving pose and is made of sturdy fiberglass so he’ll be around for years to come.